lreis2415/SEIMS/doc/en/get_started/data_preparation.md

 Spatial data includes raster data and vector data.
 Theoretically, all formats of raster (https://www.gdal.org/formats_list.html) and vector (https://www.gdal.org/ogr_formats.html) data supported by GDAL are acceptable for SEIMS.
 Even though, the most commonly used GeoTIFF and ESRI Shapefile are highly recommended for raster and vector data, respectively.
 + Please make sure all spatial data have the same projected coordinate system, NOT geographic coordinate system.
 + The spatial extents of different raster data are not necessarily the same.
 However, the gridded cells at the same location are preferably coincident.
 Otherwise, the raster data will be interpolated based on the DEM data which may cause undesired distortion.
-## Plain text
+## Plain text {#dataprep_basic_plaintest}
 Except for the spatial data, almost all the other data can be provided as plain text.
 The basic conventions of plain text are designed as:
-+ The line starts with number sign (‘#’) will be regarded as a comment line and ignored by SEIMS.
++ The line starts with number sign (`#`) will be regarded as a comment line and ignored by SEIMS.
 However, there is one exception when the first line of one plain text file is for recording the time-system and timezone, e.g., `#LOCALTIME 8` means date time recorded in the current file is east 8th district time and `#UTCTIME` means Coordinated Universal Time which is also known as Greenwich Mean Time (GMT).
 + The first valid line is headers if needed.
-+ Comma (‘,’) is the delimiter for values within each data line.
++ Comma (`,`) is the delimiter for values within each data line.
-+ En dash (‘-’) is the primary delimiter within each value while colon (‘:’) is the secondary delimiter.
++ En dash (`-`) is the primary delimiter within each value while colon (`:`) is the secondary delimiter.

 For example, the following plain text
 ```